 Assistant Professor

 Juliana M. Felkner was born in Kansas City, Missouri, USA.
-She studied architecture and spatial planning at the University of Kansas and the Royal Institute of Technology (KTH), Stockholm.
-She worked for Ateliers Jean Nouvel in Paris before moving to Zurich to conduct her Ph.D. research at ETH in the Chair of Structural Design and the Chair of Structural Mechanics.
+She studied Architecture and Spatial Planning at the University of Kansas and the Royal Institute of Technology (KTH) in Stockholm, Sweden and Environmental Management at Aalborg University, Denmark.
+She then worked for Ateliers Jean Nouvel in Paris before moving to Zurich to conduct her Ph.D. research at the ETH Zurich in the Chair of Structural Design and the Chair of Structural Mechanics.
+In her doctoral thesis, she developed a multi-objective optimization algorithm for the design of building structures and facades with the lowest possible operational and embodied energy under various constraints and specific to four different climate zones.
 She is a member of the Swiss Society of Engineers and Architects (SIA).
-She started as a tenure-track assistant professor at the School of Architecture in 2016 and is an advisor in the Center for Sustainable Development.
+She is currently a tenure-track assistant professor at the School of Architecture, Community and Regional Planning, and serves as faculty and research advisor in the Graduate Program for Sustainable Design.

 EDUCATION

-- Ph.D., Swiss Federal Institute of Technology (ETH) Zurich
+• Ph.D., Swiss Federal Institute of Technology (ETH) Zurich, Switzerland

-- M.Sc.
-Spatial Planning / Built Environment, Royal Institute of Technology (KTH), Stockholm
+• M.Sc.
+Spatial Planning / Built Environment, Royal Institute of Technology (KTH), Stockholm, Sweden

-- Master of Architecture, University of Kansas School of Architecture, Design and Planning
+• Master of Architecture (MArch), University of Kansas School of Architecture, Design and Planning, USA

-- BA English and Environmental Studies, University of Kansas
+• BA English and Environmental Studies, University of Kansas, USA

 PEER-REVIEWED PUBLICATIONS